 As the Emergency began to unfold, the RAF found itself in a poor position to wage a significant air campaign against the insurgents.
 In mid-1945, Air Command Southeast Asia was comprised of some 70 squadrons with over 1300 operational aircraft.
 As the Emergency began in 1948, only a skeleton force remained, some 11 squadrons with just over 100 aircraft.
 Further, this force was concentrated on Singapore Island.
 The British had closed the former Malayan mainland base at Kuala Lumpur as part of the post-war demobilisation.
+15

 The RAF, often ably assisted by the RAAF and RNZAF, was confronted with a triple problem.
 The most obvious was a paucity of resources with which to conduct operations over an area about the size of England and Wales combined.
 The second problem was lack of experience.
-Far different from most of the aerial campaigns in World War II - even those conducted against the Japanese in other parts of Southeast Asia, and far different from the air control and policing campaigns pioneered by the RAF between the two world wars - the RAF would have to learn on the job how to effectively conduct operations in a counter insurgency campaign.
+Far different from most of the aerial campaigns in World War II, even those conducted against the Japanese in other parts of Southeast Asia, and far different from the air control and policing campaigns pioneered by the RAF between the two world wars, the RAF would have to learn on the job how to effectively conduct operations in a counter insurgency campaign.
 The third problem, intertwined with the first two, was simply the task of finding the insurgents.
 Less than 10,000 (normally considerably less) insurgents, operating in groups of less than 100, were spread over a large area of which 80 per cent was covered by dense jungle.
 These problems, and a steep learning curve, would shape the air campaign.
+The second problem is a part of the resolution of the problems are considerably less and the problems areaction and the problems are considerably less and the problems a

-To understand the air campaign over the entire length of the Emergency, the most logical organisational scheme is to sequentially discuss four of the major roles played by air power - air attack, air transport, psychological warfare operations, and aerial spraying.
+To understand the air campaign over the entire length of the Emergency, the most logical organisational scheme is to sequentially discuss four of the major roles played by air power: air attack, air transport, psychological warfare operations, and aerial spraying.
 In each role air power had differing degrees of success and impact on the overall counter insurgent effort.